V2V2V2-droid/ML_Toolbox/README.md

-# ML_Toolbox_Kmeans_from_scratch
+# ML_Toolbox

-Simple python class for the implementation of the kmeans clustering algorithm (unsupervised)
+A few python files implementing classes of well known Machine Learning algorithm from scratch, whether for regression, classification or clustering algorithm.